-The asset management program comprises four projects, and makes up around 10% of the overall NACOE investment.
-The program has delivered several significant projects to date, with a focus on enhancing existing asset management models, as well as the development of new tools to incorporate into practices.
-This includes the development of new skid resistance management practices and pavement performance modelling for the pavement management system.
-It is expected that the program will deliver the following benefits to TMR:
+The Asset Management Program comprises four projects, and makes up around 10% of the overall NACOE program investment.
+The Asset Management Program has delivered several significant projects to date, with a focus on enhancing existing asset management models, as well as the development of new tools to incorporate into practices.
+This includes the development of new Skid Resistance Management Practices and pavement performance modelling for the Pavement Management System.
+It is expected that the program will deliver benefits to TMR in terms of: